seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 Revenge yourselves alone on Cassius,
 For Cassius is aweary of the world;
 Hated by one he loves; braved by his brother;
-Cheque’d like a bondman; all his faults observed,
+Cheque'd like a bondman; all his faults observed,
-Set in a note-book, learn’d, and conn’d by rote,
+Set in a note-book, learn'd, and conn'd by rote,
 To cast into my teeth.
 O, I could weep
 My spirit from mine eyes!
 There is my dagger,
 And here my naked breast; within, a heart
-Dearer than Plutus’ mine, richer than gold:
+Dearer than Plutus' mine, richer than gold:
-If that thou be’st a Roman, take it forth;
+If that thou be'st a Roman, take it forth;
 I, that denied thee gold, will give my heart:
 Strike, as thou didst at Caesar; for, I know,
 When thou didst hate him worst, thou lovedst him better